 Barclaycard Arrival Plus Review: Why is $89 Worth It?

 This article contains references to products from our partners.
 We receive compensation if you apply or shop through links in our content.
 You help support CreditDonkey by reading our website and using our links.

 Is this 2x miles credit card worth the $89 annual fee?
-Read on to see how the Barclaycard Arrival Plus™ World Elite MasterCard® compares with top travel rewards credit card.
+Read on to see how the Barclaycard Arrival Plus™ World Elite MasterCard® compares with other top travel rewards credit cards.

 Pros and Cons

 - 50000 bonus miles offer

 - No foreign transaction fee

 - $89 annual fee